Updated February 2, 2024

 Do you know what kind of plumbing is hidden inside the walls and floors of your home?
-It’s not something you think about a lot, if it’s working properly.
-But if your home has Poly-B plumbing, you definitely want to know about it.
-Odds are, it’s already caused some problems.
+It’s not something you think about a lot, but if your home has Poly-B plumbing, you definitely want to know about it.

-From the early ‘70s until the early ‘90s, Poly-B piping was installed extensively in new homes.
-At the time, plumbers thought it a fantastic material.
+During this time, it was used extensively in new homes throughout North America.
+Plumbers thought it a fantastic material.
 It was flexible, easy to install, and much cheaper than copper.

 However, by the mid-‘80s, a pattern started to emerge: homes with Poly-B plumbing were experiencing leaks.
 Some Poly-B plumbing would leak slowly — hidden behind drywall — and the homeowner wouldn’t discover it until it was too late.
 These homes had not just water damage, but also mould.

 There are as many as 700,000 homes across Canada with Poly-B plumbing.

 So, if your home was built or heavily renovated between about 1978 and 1995, it could have Poly-B pipes forming part or all of the plumbing system.
 But how can you tell for sure if your home has Poly-B?

 Colour-wise, most Poly-B pipes are grey, though other colours (like black, white, or blue) exist.